 (1) Findings.
 Nonmetallic mining operations, while a vital component of our state and local economy, can have both direct and indirect adverse impacts.
-Studies have documented that, depending on the size of the mining operation, the type of geological deposit being mined and the manner and methods of mining and processing used, nonmetallic mining can have adverse impacts on property values, groundwater and surface water, and can generate harmful levels of dust and noise particularly if blasting and crushing operations, or washing and drying processes, are undertaken.
-Nonmetallic mining operations that generate more than 50,000 cubic yards of material in any calendar year can generate high volumes of truck traffic that can present safety issues and concerns for the proper and timely maintenance of Town roads, and exposure to nuisances of noise and dust.
-Multiple mines within the Town can have significant adverse cumulative impacts.
+Studies have documented that, depending on the size of the mining operation, the type of geological deposit being mined and the manner and methods of mining and processing used, nonmetallic mining can have adverse impacts on groundwater and surface water, and can generate harmful levels of dust and noise particularly if blasting and crushing operations, or washing and drying processes, are undertaken.
+Large nonmetallic mining operations can generate high volumes of truck traffic that can present safety issues and concerns for the proper and timely maintenance of Town roads, and exposure to nuisances of noise and dust.

 (2) Purpose.
-The purpose of this Chapter is to provide minimum standards for large nonmetallic mining operations including processing facilities in the Town, and to require licenses for nonmetallic mining operators and facility operators in order to protect public health and safety, to minimize or prevent adverse off-site direct or cumulative impacts from on-site and off-site operations, and to promote the general welfare of the people and communities within the Town of Auburn.
+The purpose of this Chapter is to provide minimum standards for large nonmetallic mining operations including processing facilities in the Town, and to require licenses for nonmetallic mining operators and facility operators in order to protect public health and safety, to minimize or prevent adverse off-site impacts from on-site and off-site operations, and to promote the general welfare of the people and communities within the Town of Auburn.